-SIAP (Spine Intra-Abdominal Pressure) studie
+SIAP (Spine Intra-Abdominal Pressure) Study

 Pressure Point Studie

+All patients undergoing (long-term) surgery are at risk of developing pressure ulcers.
+Research has shown that it is important to keep pressure below 30mmHg to prevent pressure ulcers.
+It is generally accepted that air results in a better redistribution of pressure.
+Therefore, it is likely that redistribution of the pressure will reduce the associated risk.
 This study shows the pressure redistribution and identifies the areas of highest pressure using pressure mapping.
 Different positioning materials (Ergotrics’ Inflatable Prone Support (IPS), Steffee cushion, Wilson-Frame, traditional gel / foam filled cushions / bolsters / rolls) will be compared in terms of pressure distribution and areas of highest pressure.

 According to the review published by Depauw et al. (2019), the incidence of complications in neurosurgery and neurological disorders may be due to increased IAP (intra-abdominal pressure), known as intra-abdominal hypertension (IAH) or abdominal compartment syndrome in critically ill patients, and its impact may be significant.